 In our model, conflict takes the form of escalating or accumulating aggression in the demeanor and deed of the civilian (actual or perceived by the officer) and the use of force by the officer, following initial interaction(s) between the civilian and officer (e.g., stopping the civilian, civilian disregard of verbal commands, etc.).
-We use "escalation" in a specific way civilian demeanor or deed perceived by a police officer to be threatening, where the real or misperceived aggression could "harm another person who is motivated to avoid that harm" (Allen and Anderson, 2017).
+We use "escalation" in a specific way - civilian demeanor or deed perceived by a police officer to be threatening, where real or misperceived aggression could "harm another person who is motivated to avoid that harm" (Allen and Anderson, 2017).
 It includes nonphysical non-compliance with police directives, inclusive of verbal hostility and antagonism (e.g., cursing or berating an officer) and physical non-compliance (e.g., turning from or striking an officer).
 Escalation by the civilian risks the dignity, respect, authority, and/or safety of an officer (or another civilian).

-Although the choices of police during police-civilian encounters may partially result from the demeanors and deeds of civilians, not all use of force, especially shootings by police, or civilian deaths by police are entirely or at all affected by civilian behavior.
+The choices of police during police-civilian encounters may partially result from the demeanors and deeds of civilians.
+Certainly, however, not all use of force by police, especially shootings, or civilian deaths by police are entirely or at all affected by civilian behavior.
 A civilian may comply with a directive from an officer, displaying neither defiance nor belligerence, but an officer may mistake or misperceive the behavior of the civilian and use deadly force.
-Examples include the 1967 and 2014 non-fatal shootings of Huey Newton and Levar Smith, and the 1999 and 2016 fatal shootings of Amadou Diallo and Philando Castille.
-Additionally, a civilian may be impaired by intoxicants or untreated mental illness, preventing them from making decisions or acting to reduce their appearance of threat to an officer (or other civilian), inclusive of non-response to police directives, resulting in civilian harm, inclusive of death (e.g., the fatal police shootings of Eleanor Bumpurs in 1984 and Daniel Prude in 2020).
-Plus, situational factors beyond the influence and control of civilians may influence shootings by police and civilian deaths by police.
+Examples include the 1967 and 2014 non-fatal shootings of Huey Newton and Levar Smith and the 1999 and 2016 fatal shootings of Amadou Diallo and Philando Castille.
+Or, situational factors beyond the influence and control of civilians may influence shootings by police and civilian deaths by police.
 Informational priming by 911 dispatchers or other civilians, for instance, may exaggerate the degree of threat a "suspect" civilian poses for police, quickening lethal use of force by police when none was necessary (e.g., Tamir Rice, Breonna Taylor, and John Crawford).
-Also, training and socialization of police officers to expect immediate compliance and looming violence against them may influence the use of force (Oberfield, 2012; Sierra-Arévalo, 2021).
-Lastly, differences in the demeanor of police (e.g., tone, tenor, courtesy, and respect) when dealing with different civilians (Voigt et al., 2017; C. R. Epp, Maynard-Moody, and Haider-Markel, 2014) may play a role in civilian aggression, or at least test civilian patience and increase their aggravation with police during encounters.
+Also, a civilian may be impaired by intoxicants or untreated mental illness, preventing them from making decisions or acting to reduce their appearance of threat to an officer (or other civilian), inclusive of non-response to police directives, resulting in civilian harm, inclusive of death (e.g., the fatal police shootings of Eleanor Bumpurs in 1984 and Daniel Prude in 2020).
+Additionally, training and socialization of police officers to expect immediate compliance with directives and to assume violence against them looms may influence the use of force in the absence of civilian escalation (Oberfield, 2012; Sierra-Arévalo, 2021).
+Lastly, differences in the demeanor of police (e.g., tone, tenor, courtesy, and respect) when dealing with different civilians (Voigt et al., 2017; Epp, Maynard-Moody and Haider-Markel, 2014) may test civilian patience, increase their aggravation, and possibly play a role in civilian escalation of conflict during encounters with police.

-From the perspective of the "objectively reasonable" officer, civilian escalation may heighten the stakes of conflict between civilians and officers during encounters.
-At a minimum, escalation can create "a type of strain that may also have situational effects, increasing officers' anger and frustration toward specific civilians within individual encounters" (Nix et al., 2017, p.
-615), as well as strengthening their assumptions that escalation signifies danger and "a greater likelihood of violence" to occur during their encounters with civilians they deem aggressive.5
+From the perspective of the "objectively reasonable" officer, civilian escalation of conflict may heighten the stakes of police-civilian encounters.
+At a minimum, conflict escalation can create "a type of strain that may also have situational effects, increasing officers' anger and frustration toward specific civilians within individual encounters" (Nix et al., 2017, 615).
+Plus, it may strengthen officer assumptions that conflict escalation signifies danger and "a greater likelihood of violence."